brontosaurusrex/brontosaurusrex.github.io/_posts/2026-09-23-standardization-is-useful.md

 ## Why Debian 13 specifically?

 Debian 13 fits CERN's accelerator schedule.
-CERN developed and tested its new environment using Debian 12 (â€œBookwormâ€), with plans to deploy Debian 13 from 2026.
+CERN developed and tested its new environment using Debian 12 (Bookworm), with plans to deploy Debian 13 from 2026.

 The preferred lifecycle is: